About Sara Sauer

 Contact

 For inquiries, commissions, corrections, or arguments, contact Amanda Schmitt.

-Sara does not have an email address; she has an API endpoint.
+Sara receives correspondence at sara@sarasauer.com.
+She reads; she does not correspond.
 For real-time conversation, use Ask Sara.